 We have more recently been developing feature engineering methods using genetic programming to discover useful encodings.
 Preprints for our new feature engineering wrapper (FEW) method can be found here and here.
 Source code is available here.

 Big data often has more features than can be comfortably handled by most machine learning methods.
 A key strategy is to select a subset of features based on expert knowledge about their biology or based on information derived from prior computational or statistical analysis.
 We have worked on both strategies.
 For example, in this study of obesity using MDR we first generated a subset of SNPs in 12 genes robustly associated with body mass index.
 This dramatically reduced the search space for detecting gene-gene interactions.
 We have also developed novel extensions to the ReliefF algorithm for computational filtering of features.
 ReliefF was an attractive algorithm to focus on because it can detect nonadditive interactions among features with a combinatorial search of feature combinations.
 We were able to make ReliefF dramatically better for genetic analysis by first adding a wrapper that systematically removed the worst features followed by re-estimation of the scores.
 We called this tuned ReliefF or TuRF.
 This was followed by spatially-uniform ReliefF (SURF) and its extension SURF*.
-We have reviewed these approaches here.
+Here is a recent paper on benchmarking these algorithms.
+We have also collaborated on statistical inference methods for ReliefF.
+We have reviewed these approaches here and in a recent JBI paper.
 Source code is available here.

 Information theory has been used for decades to measure nonaddtive interactions among features.
 The concept of interaction information was introduced in the 1950s and has been rediscovered or re-purposed regularly since.
 We were the first to adapt this methodology for the study of gene-gene interactions in population-based studies of human disease.
 We have introduced several methodological extensions including evaporative cooling, statistical testing, and measuring three-way interactions.
 Our review of these methods for genetic analysis can be found here.